Sustainability and Social Justice

 Additional CI Name(s): Dr Naomi Hackworth.
 School/College, affiliation: Judith Lumley Centre, College of SHE

-Additional CI Name(s): A/Prof. Angela Martin.
+Additional CI Name(s): Associate Professor Angela Martin.
 School/College, affiliation: School of Business and Economics, University of Tasmania

-Additional CI Name(s): A/Prof. Lyndall Strazdins.
+Additional CI Name(s): Associate Professor Lyndall Strazdins.
 School/College, affiliation: National Centre for Epidemiology and Population Health, Aust.
 National University

 Additional CI Name(s): Dr Rebecca Giallo.
 School/College, affiliation: Murdoch Childrens Research Institute

 Additional CI Name(s): Dr Nerida Joss.
 School/College, affiliation: Melbourne School of Population and Global Health, University of Melbourne

 A fundamental social transformation in recent decades is the increased participation of mothers in employment.
 Most families are dual-earner households, where both mothers and fathers face challenges in meeting the dual demands of parenthood and employment.
 Thirty per cent of parents report high levels of conflict between work and family roles.
 Work-family conflict has adverse effects on parents' mental and physical health and parenting stress, and translates into poorer socio-emotional development for their children.